Amazon Web Services (AWS)

 Step 1.
 Create an AWS User with Required Permissions

-To get started, create and AWS user with IAM role attached holding the following policy:
+To get started, create an AWS user with IAM role attached holding the following policy:

 {